cs123-stanford/cs123-stanford-2023/docs/course-material/lab-2.rst

 #.
 Start the robot arms from the same position.
 #.
 Tune Kp and Kd gains and maximum current as you like.

+**DELIVERABLE: Submit a video of your leader/follower setup where you move all 3 joints of the leader, showing the follower copying the movements.**

 [TODO: pic]

 Step 10.
 Make the robot arms bidirectional!